Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 - Bulky in size

-Anker’s hybrid active noise cancellation works splendidly, outperforming all of the competition.
-As cheap noise canceling headphones, they can even rival the kings in this category, like outstanding noise cancelling headphones Sony WH-1000XM4.
+Anker’s hybrid ANC works splendidly, outperforming all of the competition.
+As cheap noise canceling headphones, they can even rival the kings in this category, like one of the best headphones Sony WH-1000XM4.

-There’re 3 ANC modes to choose from depending on the situation: Outdoor, Indoor, and Transport.
+There’re 3 ANC levels to choose from depending on the situation: Outdoor, Indoor, and Transport.
 Of course, you can also activate transparency mode which lets you hear your surroundings.

 Thick earpads are comfortable to wear, and the battery life is superb.
-Expect around 40 hours of battery life with noise cancelation activated.
+The battery runs for 40 hours on a single charge with noise cancelation activated.
 There’s even multipoint support if you plan to pair them with 2 different devices.

 For similar options see the best headphones under $100.